 Let's look at how Perplexity scores across each Glassdoor sub-rating.
 The pattern reveals exactly where the company excels and where the trade-offs lie.

-The 4.8 Culture & Values score is extraordinary — nearly perfect.
-Combined with a 4.5 for Senior Management and a 95% CEO approval rating, it paints a picture of a leadership team that employees genuinely respect and a cultural identity that people buy into deeply.
+The Culture & Values score in the high 4s is extraordinary — close to the ceiling of what we see on Glassdoor.
+Combined with a Senior Management score in roughly the same range, it paints a picture of a leadership team that employees genuinely respect and a cultural identity that people buy into deeply.

-The 4.5 Compensation & Benefits score confirms that Perplexity is paying competitively in a market where AI talent commands premium rates.
-Career Opportunities at 4.2 is strong for a company this size — though some of that reflects the reality that rapid growth creates opportunities naturally.
+A Compensation & Benefits score in the 4.3–4.5 range confirms that Perplexity is paying competitively in a market where AI talent commands premium rates.
+Career Opportunities in the low 4s is strong for a company at this stage — though some of that reflects the reality that rapid growth creates opportunities naturally.

 What Employees Actually Say